jironghuang/RemoveExchangeRateEffects/README.md

 If you are someone with a stake in foreign positions, this package I wrote here may be a useful tool to help you understand the impact of foreign currency on your positions.
 For instance,

-- If you are an investor, you may use it to analyze impact of exchange rate on your invesment positions.
+- If you are an investor, you may use it to analyze impact of exchange rate on your investment positions.
 - If you are in the treasury department, you may wish to analyze the impact of exchange rates on your bonds.
 - If you are in the finance department, you could analyze the exchange rate impact on your foreign revenue.